jstolarek/skye-dsh/doc/roadmap.md

       - number of generated SQL queries.
 In theory we know the number of queries that should be generated, but it is worth double-checking.

+  * Investigate further into DSH to understand how Haskell data types are reconstructed after receiving data from the execution of SQL query.
+Can we insert where-provenance at this point?
+Do we have all the required information to do that (table name, column name)?
+I'm afraid these might be lost together with the table schema in `vecTableRef`.

   * semantics of where-provenance should follow semantics of the query language.
     On the surface it looks like DSH is very similar to Links and that having where-provenance as a `Maybe` is sufficient.
 However, under the hood it